 Discover just some of the top activities you can do whilst on a holiday to India.

-15 Best Things to Do in India
+Best Things to Do in India

-Ranthambore National Park
+Try to spot tigers in Ranthambore National Park

 A rickshaw ride is an exhilarating and unique way to explore the sights and sounds of Delhi.
 Wind through the labyrinth of lanes of the “moonlight place” glimpsing at tiny shops with spices and trinkets, watching everyday life around you.

-From Delhi to Old Delhi, enjoy the bustling, colourful market of Chandi Chowk.
+From Delhi to Old Delhi, enjoy the bustling, colourful market of Chandni Chowk.
 Admire the eternal flame burning at the memorial site of Mahatma Gandhi and visit the Bangla Sikh Temple.
 There’s so much to explore in this awe-inspiring city, you’ll never get bored.

 The resting place of Mughal Emperor Humayun resembles a luxurious palace rather than a tomb.
-Located in the eastern part of Delhi, Humayun’s tomb is one of the best preserved Mughal monuments, as well as the first example of Mughal architecture in India.
+Located in the eastern part of Delhi, Humayun’s Tomb is one of the best-preserved Mughal monuments, as well as the first example of Mughal architecture in India.
 The architecture of the tomb is strongly influenced by Persian design, evident in its arched alcoves, corridors and the high double dome.

 This tomb was also the first garden tomb of its kind in the Indian sub-continent.
 The garden was divided into four quarters by flowing water to simulate the paradise garden described in the Quran.
 It’s incredibly beautiful and should be one of the things to do in India when you visit.
 The main building is constructed from red sandstone, while the tomb itself is made of yellow and black marble, crowned with a white marble dome.